serverless/serverless/docs/providers/aws/guide/serverless.yml.md

     targetGroupPrefix: xxxxxxxxxx # Optional prefix to prepend when generating names for target groups
   httpApi:
     id: # If we want to attach to externally created HTTP API its id should be provided here
-    timeout: 5 # Timeout setting for all endpoints, defaults to 5s, can be set to values ranging from 0.05s to 29s
     cors: true # Implies default behavior, can be fine tuned with specficic options
     authorizers:
       # JWT authorizers to back HTTP API endpoints